Table of Contents

 Continuous localization

 Some of our customers have regular deployment schedules for their apps.
-In such cases, they might agree to a specific translation cadence with their vendors.
-So if they deploy on Mondays and Thursdays, they’d have their translators check for new content in Transifex on Fridays and Tuesdays.
-By having such an agreement in place, new content is always translated and there’s no need for the customer to contact the agency constantly.
+They might agree to a specific translation cadence with their vendors in such cases.
+So, if they deploy on Mondays and Thursdays, they’d have their translators check for new content in Transifex on Fridays and Tuesdays.
+By having such an agreement in place, new content is always translated, and there’s no need for the customer to contact the agency constantly.